 Collaboration | News

-Microsoft has revealed that [email protected], the company's free, hosted collaboration and communications service for education, now has more than 22 million users, a 100 percent increase in the past year.
+Microsoft has revealed that Live@edu, the company's free, hosted collaboration and communications service for education, now has more than 22 million users, a 100 percent increase in the past year.
 By comparison, Google Apps for Education currently has more than 15 million users, according to information revealed by Google in October, up from 10 million a year ago.
 Both services offer a variety of online communication, collaboration, and productivity tools for students, faculty, and staff of educational institutions.

-The [email protected] suite includes Outlook Live, Windows Live SkyDrive, and Microsoft Office Web Apps.
+The Live@edu suite includes Outlook Live, Windows Live SkyDrive, and Microsoft Office Web Apps.
 Outlook Live is the communications hub providing free, hosted e-mail, calendaring, and instant messaging with 10 GB of storage space.
 Windows Live SkyDrive enables file sharing and collaboration with 25 GB of free online storage.
 Finally, Microsoft Office Web Apps enable users to create, view, edit, and share Microsoft Word, Excel, PowerPoint, and OneNote files online through SkyDrive.

 Google Apps for Education offers a similar suite of tools, including Gmail, Calendar, and Docs for creating documents, spreadsheets, and presentations.
 Other Google services are also provided, such as Google Groups, Sites, and more, as well as Google Video for Business and Google Groups for Business.
 Google Apps for Education also includes 25 GB of e-mail storage per user and provides interoperability with Microsoft Outlook, BlackBerry's mail system, and other e-mail applications.